7-Day Menu for Cold and Flu Season

 Anti-inflammatory omega-3s are found in the walnuts and ground flaxseed.

 Hot liquids are soothing, Leopold says.
 Just breathing in the steam from the hot tea or coffee can be helpful.

 The hot pepper sauce in the burrito -- along with other “hot” spices like cayenne, wasabi, or horseradish -- all help cold symptoms temporarily by getting the sinuses running.

 Day 5: Meals for Cold and Flu Season

 Breakfast: A bowl of Raisin Bran (or another whole-grain breakfast cereal fortified with iron and vitamin D) with low-fat or skim milk or light soy milk (fortified with vitamin D), two soy-based sausage links, and a cup of freshly brewed green tea or coffee.

 Lunch: Grilled cheese sandwich made with whole wheat bread and reduced-fat cheese, served with broth-based onion soup and a cup of grapes.

 Dinner: Fish tacos made with corn tortillas or whole wheat flour tortillas, broiled halibut, shredded cabbage, and sautéed bell peppers and onions, with mango or tomato salsa.

-Onions are rich in quercetin, a phytochemical thought to have antihistamine benefits specifically for nasal congestion.
+Onions are rich in quercetin, a nutrient that might have antihistamine benefits, specifically for nasal congestion.
 The onion soup has double benefits for cold/flu symptoms -- the quercetin plus the soothing effects of a hot, broth-based soup.
-Other quercetin-containing foods include apples, tea, grapes, pears, strawberries, tomatoes, potatoes, and kale.